 The brand new MRT station, blocking Muzium Negara’s beautiful murals, links the MRT line with other rail lines at KL Sentral.
 An underground walkway links the two stations.
 Now, that is convenient.
 One small detail though – you pay 40 sen for the pleasure of taking this short walk.
 Dammed cheek!
-Therefore, a return journey to the museum (via LRT) will add 80 sen to your total fare.
+Therefore, a return journey to the museum (via LRT) will add 80 sen to your total fare. (note: the 40 sen was during the promotion period, it is now 80 sen one way.
+Hence, a return journey will set you back RM1.60!)

 At the MRT station, walk through the barriers that takes you to the trains.
 However, instead of taking the escalator down to the trains, keep left towards KL Sentral.
 The route is well sign-boarded.
 You will come out on the same floor as the LRT line.